przant/zipcodes-api/README.md

 * `go build -o <binary-name> ./cmd/zipcodes`
 * `make compile`

-The first one is for compile and get a binary specific for you current machine, the second one is for creating binaries for different OS and architectures(arm,386, amd64) in the the local `bin/` directory.
+The first one is for compile and get a binary specific for you current machine, the second one is for creating binaries for different OS and architectures(arm, 386, amd64) in the the local `bin/` directory.

+## Populating the database

 The population of the database is automated, downloading the US zipcodes from the CSV file created by [scpike](https://github.com/scpike) in the following repository [link](https://github.com/scpike/us-state-county-zip).

-After the APi server is up and running, the following endpoints will be available at port `:20790`:
+After the API server is up and running, the following endpoints will be available at port `:20790`:

 * `/zipcodes/{zipcode}`
 * `/counties/{county}`